 - 1. Zoning in the vicinity: Properties in the vicinity are zoned RA5. - 2.
-Development of the subject property and resource characteristics of open space area: The property is undeveloped.
+Development of the subject property and resource characteristics of open space area: The property contains a single-family residence, well, garden, landscaping, septic system, driveway, chicken coop and additional personal use areas.
 The open space is a mix of coniferous and deciduous forest with mostly native understory.
-Additionally, there is a portion of forested wetland (Class III) and associated stream located in the southeast portion of the property. - 3.
-Site use: The property is used for private recreation and ongoing stewardship and restoration. - 4.
-Access: The property is accessed from SW 112th Street. - 5.
-Appraised value for 2022 (based on Assessor's information dated 4/2/2023):
+Additionally, there is a portion of seasonal forested wetland, likely Class III, located along the west property line. - 3.
+Site use: The property is used as a single-family residence. - 4.
+Access: The property is accessed from NE 114th Street. - 5.
+Appraised value for 2023 (based on Assessor's information dated 1/17/2025):